cheeweeng/cheeweeng.github.io/index.md

 Welcome to my projects portfolio!
 I am a mid-career switcher transitioning into the world of data analytics, machine learning and AI.
 I am passionate about continuous learning and currently building my skills in:
 *  Programming for data analysis and machine learning - Python, SQL
 *  Data Visualization - Tableau, Power BI
-*  Automation - Power Automate, ServiceNow, Zapier
+*  Automation - Power Automate, UiPath, Zapier

 ## Data Visulization and Storytelling
 > 1. Analysis and report titled "[From Past to Present: An Analytical Overview of Singapore's Parliamentary Elections](https://cheeweeng.github.io/R_prog_capstone_project/ANL501_Rmarkdown.html)"